 You are not required to label yourself as an “alcoholic” or “addict” to participate.
-A desire to be clean and sober is the only requirement for being there.
-You need to be clean and sober at the time of the meeting in order to speak.
+A desire to be sober is the only requirement for being there.
+You need to be sober at the time of the meeting in order to speak.

 LifeRing meetings encourage questions, comments, and other feedback throughout the hour.
 If you have a question, feel free to ask the person right then.
 If you have something to say, say it while it's fresh in your mind.
 As people become comfortable with one another, the meeting atmosphere becomes like a living room filled with sober friends having a relaxed, free conversation.
 Laughter is a common ingredient.

 There are some limits.
 Please, no extended “war stories” about your drinking/using past.
 No attack therapy or confrontation.
 Please avoid giving unsolicited advice.
 No religion or politics.
 No trashing of other recovery approaches.
 Keep it civil and keep it positive.

 Meetings usually end with a mutual round of applause for being sober.

 Meetings are confidential.
 You may disclose to your friends that you participated, but you may not disclose who else was present or what they said.

 Participation is free.
 A basket may be passed to defray expenses, but contributions are voluntary.
 The convenor will sign your attendance sheet on request.
 Most courts and most treatment programs, credit LifeRing attendance on a par with other support groups.